Geocodio/docs/source/hipaa/index.html.md

 ### OCD Identifiers

-[Open Civic Data Division Identifiers](https://github.com/opencivicdata/ocd-division-ids) (OCD-IDs) are returned for each district when using `stateleg-next`.
+[Open Civic Data Division Identifiers](https://github.com/opencivicdata/ocd-division-ids) (OCD-IDs) are returned for all redistricted states.

-When using the regular `stateleg` data append, the `ocd_id` property is still present, but set to `null`.
+If the data returned is from before redistricting, the `ocd_id` property is still present, but set to `null`.

 > Example lookup using the `22206` zip code instead of a full address